-The second step does not preserve the associativity property but this is not a fundamental requirement in most of fusion systems actually.
-If one really wants to preserve optimality of the fusion rule, one has first to combine all sources using classical DSm rule (with any clustering of sources) and the ultimate step will consist to adapt basic belief masses according to the integrity constraints of the model $\mathcal{M}$ .

-If one first adapts the local basic belief masses $m_1(.), ..., m_k(.)$ to the hybrid-model $\mathcal{M}$ and afterwards one applies the combination rules, the fusion result becomes only suboptimal because some information is lost during the transfer of masses of integrity constraints.
+To avoid the loss of information in the fusion, one has first to combine all sources using DSm rule on free-DSm model and then to adapt the belief masses according to the integrity constraints of the model \mathcal{M} .
+If one first adapts the local masses $m_1(.), ..., m_k(.)$ to the hybrid-model \mathcal{M} and afterwards one applies the combination rule, the fusion becomes only suboptimal because some information is lost forever during the transfer of masses of integrity constraints.
 The same remark holds if the transfer of masses of integrity constraints is done at some intermediate steps after the fusion of m sources with m < k.

-Let's note also that this formula of transfer is more general (because we include the possibilities to introduce both exclusivity constraints and non-existential constraints as well) and more precise (because we explicitly consider all different relative emptiness of elements into the general transfer formula (7)) than the generic transfer formulas used in the DST framework proposed as alternative rules to the Dempster's rule of combination [12] and discussed in section 5.9.
+Let's note also that this formula of transfer is more general (because we include the possibilities to introduce both exclusivity constraints and non-existential constraints as well) and more precise (because we explicitly consider all different relative emptiness of elements into the general transfer formula (4.7)) than the generic transfer formulas used in the DST framework proposed as alternative rules to Dempster's rule of combination [6] and discussed in section 4.5.10.

-5.5 Property of the DSm Hybrid Rule
+4.5.6 Property of the hybrid DSm Rule